Alain91530/restaurant-review/README.md

 - Program uses ES6 JavaScript instruction set, browser must be compatible. or visit https://babeljs.io/ to transpile it.
 - The project uses JSON, browser must be of a sufficiently recent verion to be able to store and restore data.
-- To tun offline the project uses a serviceworker.
+- To run offline the project uses a serviceworker.
 If your browser doesn't support service workers it will run but be able to run offline.
 You can check browser compatibility on Jake Archibald's service worker page:  https://jakearchibald.github.io/isserviceworkerready/

 ### License
 MIT License